Thousands of teachers set to be absent when schools reopen

 The General Secretary of the Irish National Teachers' Organisation (INTO) John Boyle said that 15% of teaching staff, around seven or eight thousand teachers will be absent because of Covid-19

-Speaking on RTÉ's Morning Ireland earlier today, Mr Boyle said that the term ahead, up to mid-term, is going to be an extremely difficult one.
+Speaking on RTÉ's Morning Ireland, Mr Boyle said that the term ahead, up to mid-term, is going to be an extremely difficult one.
 He said there will be situations whereby children will have to have classes at home.

 He added that priority will be given to those children who "don't thrive in the remote learning scenario", particularly younger children and those with additional needs.